somethingnew2-0/go-erasure/README.md

 ## Development

-To start run `source install.sh` or more simply `. install.sh` to setup the git hooks and GOPATH for this project.
+To start run `source dev.sh` or more simply `. dev.sh` to setup the git hooks and GOPATH for this project.

 Run `go test` or `go test -bench .` to test the unit tests and benchmark tests.